Betting Exchange

 New Customer offer.
 Place a min £10 bet on the Sportsbook on odds of min 1/2 (1.5), get £30 in Free Bets.
 Rewards valid for 30 days.
 SMS verification required.
 Only deposits via cards will qualify.
 T&Cs apply.
 Please Gamble Responsibly

-The Betfair betting exchange has long been regarded as being the best around, having been launched in 2000.
-The Betfair exchange attracts an estimated 90% of punters in the UK who bet in this way, despite their commission fee of 5% being one of the highest.
-Referred to as “Paddy Power Betfair” on the London Stock Exchange following a merger between the two companies, Betfair takes advantage of an API system, as well as integrated trading tools, allowing visitors to determine just how much odds are fluctuating.
-The Betfair exchange is licensed by the Gambling Commission, meaning that punters in the UK are able to take full advantage of their platform, while a license from the Malta Gaming Authority is also found.
+Betfair has long been regarded as the best betting exchange around, having launched in 2000.
+The exchange attracts an estimated 90% of UK punters who bet this way, although its 5% commission fee is one of the highest.
+Known as "Paddy Power Betfair" on the London Stock Exchange after a merger between the two betting companies, Betfair allows visitors to determine how much odds fluctuate thanks to an API system that they use very intelligently and integrated trading tools that are just as smart.
+They are licensed by the Gambling Commission, which means there are no problems with UK punters using their very decent platform, and they also hold a license from the Malta Gaming Authority.

 Pros: